ksqsf/librime-llama/README.md

 ## How fast is it?

 (Using the recommended model below.)
+Each call to `Llama::Query` takes 3 ~ 6 ms. If you use an even smaller model, it can take as little as 1 ms.

+The performance is still not great because Rime tries to enumerate too many candidates, and the total latencies add up quickly.
+Also, Rime only provides a very short context window which unfortunately limits the capability of a transformer.

-Since getting embeddings is a small task, please disable GPU and use pure CPU computation.
+Tip: Since getting embeddings is a small task, please disable GPU and use pure CPU computation.
 For example, on macOS you would use:

 ```
 -DLLAMA_METAL=OFF -DLLAMA_NATIVE=ON -DLLAMA_ACCELERATE=ON -DGGML_METAL=OFF
 ```

 (This is already hardcoded in CMakeLists.txt.)

-The performance is still not great because Rime tries to enumerate too many candidates, and the total latencies add up quickly.
-Also, Rime only provides a very short context window which unfortunately limits the capability of a transformer.

 ## How to use?